 - Start, pause, and stop the timer

-- Organize your work with multiple projects and tags
+- Organize work with projects and tags when one project becomes ten

-- Set up automation to start the timer automatically at your office
+- Set up automation so the timer starts itself at the office or job site

-- Review your statistics to see where your time actually goes
+- Read your statistics to see where the day actually went